-A symbol of wealth and longevity, the grey crowned crane is emblematic in a country rebuilding after the devastating genocide of 1994.
-Globally Endangered, these birds have suffered a drastic decline over the last 45 years, and now less than 500 remain in Rwanda.
-These majestic cranes are threatened by capture for domestic and international trade as pets for the rich, and by destruction of the wetlands they inhabit.
+A symbol of wealth and longevity, the Grey Crowned Crane is emblematic in a country rebuilding after the devastating genocide of 1994.
+Globally endangered, these birds have suffered a drastic decline over the last 45 years and currently, less than 500 remain in Rwanda.
+These majestic cranes are threatened by capture for domestic and international trade as pets for the rich and by destruction of the wetlands they inhabit.

-Rwanda, one of Africa’s smallest countries, is also one of the most densely populated with high poverty rates and over 70% of the population engaged in farming.
+Rwanda, one of Africa’s smallest countries, is also one of the most densely populated with high poverty rates, where over 70% of the population are engaged in farming.
 But with rapid economic development, Rwanda now has the fastest growing economy in central Africa.
 As human populations increase, wetlands are frequently being converted for agriculture and poverty continues to drive illegal poaching.

 olivier’s project will:

 - Scale up outreach to reduce demand for illegal trade by raising awareness of the conservation status of cranes and the laws protecting them, reaching 4,000 people.

 - Train a network of volunteers to help combat poaching and monitor crane populations across the country.

 - Restore roost sites, with communities planting over 500 native trees – as this is one of only two crane species adapted to tree-roosting.